-The RN-to-BSN Nursing Program is designed to assist the Registered Nurse in completing their Bachelor of Science degree in Nursing while enhancing professional practice and career diversity.
-The program is fully online and flexible to allow for continued work and self-paced learning.
-The program emphasizes the impact of nursing on the community, leadership roles of the nurse, interprofessional communication and collaboration, and evidencebased practice along with traditional BSN foundational courses.
+The RN-to-BSN Nursing Program is

+designed to assist the Registered Nurse in completing their Bachelor of Science degree in Nursing while enhancing professional practice and career diversity.
+The program provides all theory courses online with entry dates available in May, August, and January.
+Courses are eight weeks in length and the program includes three independent practicum experiences that can be accomplished in the student's community and at their own workplace.
+The program emphasizes the impact of nursing on the community, leadership roles of the nurse, interprofessional communication and collaboration, and evidence-based practice along with traditional BSN foundational courses.
 The program prepares the student for life-long learning and fosters the development of caring partnerships with individuals whom they may encounter in a variety of settings.
 The RN-to-BSN curriculum builds and expands on RN competencies in order to lead change and positively affect the healthcare system while providing a solid foundation for advanced education and career mobility.
-The RN-to-BSN Program also preparesprogram graduates for graduate study in nursing.
+The program also prepares program graduates for graduate study in nursing.

-Applicants must have earned an associate's degree in Professional Nursing (ADN, AAS, AOS), or a Diploma in Professional Nursing, and hold a current unencumbered license to practice as a Registered Nurse in Virginia (or Compact State).

-Applicants may be considered for concurrent enrollment in the RNto-BSN program if currently enrolled and in good standing in an affiliated Professional Nursing associate's degree program (successful completion of the associate degree and successful NCLEX-RN required to be eligible for conferment of the BSN regardless of courses achieved.)
-This nursing program has been deemed eligible to participate in the Accreditation Commission for Education in Nursing (ACEN) Candidacy process.
+Applicants must have earned an associate degree in Professional Nursing (ADN, AAS, AOS), or a Diploma in Professional Nursing, and hold a current unencumbered license to practice as a Registered Nurse in Virginia (or Compact State).
+Applicants may be considered for concurrent enrollment in the RN-to-BSN program if currently enrolled and in good standing in an affiliated Professional Nursing associate's degree program (successful completion of the associate degree and successful NCLEX-RN required to be eligible for conferment of the BSN regardless of courses achieved.)
+As the College is a participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA), this program is open to students residing outside the Commonwealth of Virginia in other SARA member states (NC-SARA LINK).

 - Program leading to a Bachelor of Science Degree in Nursing - Full- or part-time online program.
-All courses are 8weeks in length.
-The program includes two-16 week semesters (two sessions/semester) and one 8 week summer semester per year. - Theoretical instruction; several courses have integrated independent practicum experiences which may be accomplished in the student's community or work setting - Concurrent enrollment for eligible pre-licensure Professional Nursing students with a ≥2.5 GPA - Financial Aid for students who qualify - Career Planning
+All courses are 8-weeks in length.
+The program includes two 16-week semesters (two sessions/semester) and one 8 week summer semester per year.
+(80 weeks 1 academic year full-time and 2 academic years part-time) in addition to specific college level prerequisite or co-requisite courses. - Theoretical instruction; several courses have integrated independent practicum experiences which may be accomplished in the student's community or work setting - Concurrent enrollment for eligible pre-licensure Professional Nursing students with a ≥2.0 GPA - Financial Aid for students who qualify - Career Planning